 To get the most benefit from using cleaning as a meditative practice, you need to change your attitude toward the tasks involved.
 Buddhist monk Thich Nhat Hanh uses the example of cleaning dishes.
 You are not simply washing cups, but rather creating something clean from which you can enjoy a cup of tea.
 Cleaning your home enables you to create a personal sanctuary where you can properly relax.

 Clear Your Chakras by Clearing Clutter for Good

 During your spring clean, don’t just focus on the cleaning.
 A cluttered home fills your space with negative energy that can easily have an effect on your energy levels and health.
 Make three piles for keeping, donating, and throwing away your things.
 Making an effort to declutter your home in this way will have a similar cleansing effect on your chakras.
 If you find it difficult to part with sentimental items from the past, a tarot card reader can help you identify why.

+A clean space often leads to a clean mind and there is science to prove it.
 Why not put these tips into practice today?
 Your mind and your home could benefit by tomorrow.